omaralmuhtaseb/Almutah-task/README.md

 Email :admin@almutah.com
 Password : password

-To use the Api's , please import the postman collection , Register using register Api , and login
+To use the Api's , please import the postman collection ,

+Register using registeration Api , and login

 Use create new order , products list Api's